 Finally, I’m adding the second leaf spray behind the final rose and taping that to the main stem.
 Refer to Video at 29:27

-If the stems of the flowers I have attached to the main stem are uneven or the stem is too long, then I’ll trim them with wire cutters.
+If the stems of the flowers I have attached to the main stem are uneven or the stem is too long, I’ll trim them with wire cutters.

 I’m now using a length of broader tape to cover the main stem down from where I attached the last leaf spray.
 Refer to Video at 29:30

-All that’s left for me to do now is to arrange the buds, flowers, and leaves into the position I want them.
+All that’s left for me to do now is arrange the buds, flowers, and leaves into the position I want them.
 Refer to Video at 29:43

 One or two of these arrangements will make a beautiful display on any cake.